Chicago’s Best Indoor Play Spaces

 Monday through Friday 9:30am-5:30pm, plus select weekend hours (weekend open play times vary; check their website)

 Two words: Free.
 Coffee.
-And with two adorable locations for families to drop in and play, Purple Monkey and its new sister space Aubergine are local favorites for good reason.
+And with two adorable locations for families to drop in and play, Purple Monkey is a local favorite for good reason.
 Ride-ons, climbing structures, and lots of toys for imaginative play keep kids up to age 5 happy and busy, while free wi-fi, comfy seating, and lots of light make it easy for parents to enjoy a break while the kids play.

 Bubbles Academy — Bucktown